'Underinvestment in education, inadequate resources threatening potential of Nigerian youths'

 The iSI President, Victor Ogunmola also said that the organisation has sponsored over 120 Nigerians between 2019 and 2021, adding that its investment of $67,600 has yielded over $11.7 million in scholarships benefitted by over 104 scholars.

-He added that the organisation which partners across the globe currently fund plans to expend about $50,000 in scholarships for its 2022 cohort in addition to the end-to-end mentoring of the graduates.
+He added that the organisation that partners across the globe currently fund plans to expend about $50,000 in scholarships for its 2022 cohort in addition to the end-to-end mentoring of the graduates.

 Chairperson of iSI BoT, Mrs Tolulope Ewherido, who was represented by another BoT member, Iyabode Attach, admonished the scholars to continue to portray the country in a good light in their sojourn overseas in spite of the challenges facing it.